FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/go_sdk/console.md

 Parameters include:

-- blockNumber: block height；
+-blockNumber: block height；
-- true / false: true returns the details of all transactions in the block.
-False only returns the hash values of all transactions in the block.
-The default value is true.。
+-true / false: true will return the details of all transactions in the block, false will only return the hash value of all transactions in the block, the default is true。

 ```shell
 > ./console getBlockByNumber 3 true